← go back

 We can simply modify do_block to use RISC intrinsics.
 You can learn more about these functions through GCC.

-In conclusion, the performance increase will be a function of how much memory you have.
-Since small matrices fit inside of l1 cache, cache blocking makes little difference.
-However, for very large matrices, we can see large increases up to a factor of 10x.
+In conclusion, performance increases are a function of how much memory you have.
+Since small matrices fit inside the l1 cache, cache blocking makes little difference.
+However, we can see significant increases up to 10x for huge matrices.

 #include <x86intrin.h>